The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 the supplier's obligation to undertake the change.

-For examples "Plan, Do, Check, Act" (PDCA) is a recognised continuous improvement (CIP) model.
+For example "Plan, Do, Check, Act" (PDCA) is a recognised continuous improvement plan (CIP) model.
 It can be utilised to ensure your change will deliver the desired results.
 As its name indicates, there are 4 steps to the model of which steps 2 and 3 can be repeated until the desired result is achieved.
 The 4 steps can be summarised as:

 Quickfire Guide

 Plan: Define the problem to be addressed.
 Collect the relevant data.
-Ascertain the problems’ root cause
+Ascertain the problem's root cause

 Do: Develop possible solutions.
-Select the most appropriate solutions(s).Implement a small scale pilot solution.
-Decide upon a measurement to gauge effectiveness
+Select the most appropriate solution(s).
+Implement a small-scale pilot solution.
+Decide upon a measurement to gauge effectiveness of the pilot.

-Check: Check the problems you have encountered and identify the root causes.
+Check: Check the problems you have encountered during the pilot and identify the root causes.
 Measure how effective the solution has been by comparing pre-pilot and post-pilot data.
 Depending on the success of the pilot, you have the option of repeating the “Do” and “Check” phases.
 You can incorporate additional improvements until you get the desired result

 Act: You can implement your solution.
 However, if you are using the PDCA as part of a continuous improvement initiative, you need to loop back to the Plan Phase (Step 1), and seek out further areas for improvement.